Eugène Schneider II

-Charles Prosper Eugène Schneider, also known as Eugène Schneider II (French: Eugène II Schneider; 29 October 1868 – 17 November 1942), was a French industrialist, head of Schneider-Creusot and other works in France, politician and inventor.
+Charles Prosper Eugène Schneider, also known as Eugène Schneider II (French: Eugène II Schneider; 29 October 1868 – 17 November 1942), was a French industrialist, head of Schneider-Creusot, politician and inventor.
 In 1923, he was awarded the John Fritz Medal.

 Biography

 Early life

-Schneider was born on October 29, 1868, in Le Creusot, rural France.
+Eugène Schneider was born on October 29, 1868, in Le Creusot, in Burgundy (France).
 His father, Henri Schneider, was a businessman and politician.
-His paternal grandfather, Eugène Schneider, was the co-founder of Schneider-Creusot with his grand-uncle Adolphe Schneider in 1836.
+His paternal grandfather, Eugène Schneider, was the co-founder of Schneider et Compagnie with his grand-uncle Adolphe Schneider in 1836.
 He grew up at the Château de la Verrerie in Le Creusot.

 Career

-Schneider was appointed as co-chairman of Schneider-Creusot in 1896.
+Schneider was appointed as co-chairman of Schneider et Compagnie in 1896.
 He became its sole chairman in 1898.
 The company dominated the steel and armaments sector of France and much of central Europe.

 He served on the boards of directors of the Crédit Lyonnais, Chemins de fer de Paris à Lyon et à la Méditerranée, the Société Métallurgique de Normandie and the Banque de l'Union Parisienne.
-He also served as the chairman of the Banque de l'union européenne industrielle et financière.
+He also served as the chairman of the Union Européenne Industrielle et Financière.

 He joined the Popular Liberal Action, a center-right political party.
 He served as a member of the French Chamber of Deputies for them from 1889 to 1910.
-He also served as the Mayor of Le Creusot from 1896 to 1900.
+He also served as the mayor of Le Creusot from 1896 to 1900.
 He was a member of the Académie des Sciences Morales et Politiques.

 In 1917 he accepted the presidency of the British Iron and Steel Institute, a position he occupied for 2 years.
 In 1919 he was sent on a mission to America by the French government and whilst there was awarded the Gold Medal of the Mining and Metallurgical Society of America.
+In 1922, the American Association of Engineering Societies (AAES) awarded him the John Fritz Medal.
 In 1930 he was awarded, like his father in 1889, the Bessemer Gold Medal for services to the steel industry.

 He died in Paris in 1942, only weeks after the Le Creusot factory was demolished by the RAF in World War II.